 Call your provider to see where you’re at in terms of speed, inquire about lower speed rates and how it will affect your TV-watching experience, and modify your service accordingly.

 Call around and compare prices, then call your cable company and threaten to leave if they don’t lower your price.
 Before you start making demands, however, go into the conversation informed and ready to haggle.

 “Calling up your cable provider and requesting a better rate is a popular piece of advice,” admits Kendal Perez, savings expert at CouponSherpa.com.
 “However, it’s better to be prepared with competitor pricing than to assume the representative will simply offer you whatever promotion their hawking at new customers.
 Cable reps can be sticklers about only extending deals to new customers — until you point out a better deal from a competitor.”

 Ditch the Premium Channels

 If you’re a fan of premium channels like HBO, consider a subscription to its mobile app — HBO Now, for instance — over the standard broadband option.
-You’ll pay about $50/month for a bundle package from your cable provider, which includes HBO — and other channels you probably won’t watch — but just $15/month for HBO Now.
+You can save money by getting a bundle package from your cable provider, which includes HBO — and other channels you probably won’t watch — but you can save even more by just getting HBO Now, which is available at more providers for just $15 per month.
 You’ll still need Internet service for both of these options, but since there’s no contract with the apps, you won’t be charged installation or termination fees.